Taking a photograph of a bike is easy, but taking one to be proud of is something else altogether.

-Location, location, location
+1. Location, location, location

 It doesn’t matter how crisp or well framed your shot is, if the location isn’t right then you’ll struggle to get anything other than an average shot.
 Consider colours, lines and any objects that may detract from the important part – your bike.

 Think also about lighting conditions.
-Harsh light is difficult to manage, can cast hideous shadows and will leave you with lot of unwanted reflections – for that reason it can often be better to shoot bikes on an overcast day than in blazing sunshine.
+Harsh light is difficult to manage, can cast hideous shadows and will leave you with a lot of unwanted reflections – for that reason it can often be better to shoot bikes on an overcast day than in blazing sunshine.

-Play with aperture
+2. Play with aperture

 For those who aren’t geeky with cameras, that’s when the subject (your bike, or part of your bike) is in focus, and the rest of the image is blurred out.
-The amount you are able to blur out the background with your pic will depend on the hardware you are using.
+The amount you are able to blur out the background in your pic will depend on the hardware you are using.

 Simply put, the the higher the f number the more the image will remain in focus outside of its focus point, the flipside being that the lower the f number the more any areas outside of the focus point will appear blurry.
 Therefore a lower f number equates to a shallower depth of field.